AtharvaVSawant/trendwave-ecommerce-sales-dashboard/README.md

 ## 🙋 Author

-Built by [Your Name] — feel free to connect or raise an issue for suggestions!
+Built by Atharva Sawant — feel free to connect or raise an issue for suggestions!